Supporting LGBTQ+ Communities Through Inclusive Recruitment

 To ensure that LGBTQ+ communities feel safe, supported and confident during the hiring process and within the workplace, it’s up to employers to start adopting more inclusive recruitment practices when hiring for a new role.

-Inclusive recruitment ensures that there are fair and equal opportunities for all candidates during the hiring process, by being accessible and relevant to people from a diverse range of backgrounds, including those in LGBTQ+ communities.
+Inclusive recruitment ensures that there are fair and equal opportunities for all candidates during the hiring process by being accessible and relevant to people from a diverse range of backgrounds, including those in LGBTQ+ communities.
 This helps to remove unconscious bias and discrimination from the hiring process and fosters a more inclusive work environment.

 So if you’d like to be more proactive when it comes to welcoming and celebrating LGBTQ+ people within your workplace, here’s some simple inclusive recruitment strategies you can use.

-Use gender neutral language
+Use gender-neutral language

-To make your hiring process more inclusive to LGBTQ+ candidates, all of your communications, from your job adverts to your marketing emails, should include gender neutral language.
+To make your hiring process more inclusive to LGBTQ+ candidates, all of your communications, from your job adverts to your marketing emails, should include gender-neutral language.
 For example, rather than using “he or she” to describe a potential candidate, you should use “they or them” instead as its more inclusive to non-binary or gender non-confirming candidates.

 You should also remove words such as “dominate” and “aggressive” because they can be off-putting and create the impression of a non-supportive company culture.
-In addition to removing this exclusionary and gendered language from your job ads and website, you can also add a statement about how your business is LGBTQ+ inclusive and welcomes all gender identities and sexual orientations to apply.
+In addition to removing this exclusionary and gendered language from your job ads and website, you should also add a statement about how your business is LGBTQ+ inclusive and welcomes all gender identities and sexual orientations to apply.

 Research has found that job ads that include inclusive and gender-neutral language perform significantly better and have a higher application rate than those that don’t, giving businesses even more reason to rethink the language they are using.
 If you’re still unsure, there are tools online that can help you identify any gendered language or unconscious bias in your recruitment content that might have slipped through the net.